-- Demand factors – factors which are increasing the search for improvements in AI
+- Demand factors – forces which are intensifying the search for improvements in AI

-- Multiplication factors – factors which mean that the same amount of effort can have larger impact
+- Multiplication factors – mechanisms which mean that the same amount of effort can have larger impact

-- Supply factors – factors which could be utilised to improve AI
+- Supply factors – ideas which could be developed in order to improve AI.

-What has transformed the demand for improved AI is the wide perception that good AI can make a significant difference in the effectiveness of products and services.
+What has transformed the demand for improved AI is the increasing perception that leading-edge AI can make a significant difference in the effectiveness of products and services.
 AI is no longer merely a “science project” of interest only to academics and people with a philosophical bent.
 Instead, gaining a decisive advantage with AI can make all the difference:

 - Between commercial success and commercial failure – via AI that increases product performance, reduces time-to-market, and improves customer service

 - Between geopolitical success and geopolitical failure – via the utilisation of AI breakthroughs in defensive or offensive weapons systems, including cyberweapons and tools for psychological manipulation.

 The world’s most valuable companies are mainly companies that develop and utilise AI in many of their products and services.
 This includes Amazon, Microsoft, Alphabet (Google), Apple, Meta (Facebook), Tesla, Nvidia, Tencent, and Alibaba.
 As AI becomes more powerful, the advantages to owning and using the best AI are likely to become even more significant.
 For this reason, the companies just listed – along with many others – are investing ever greater amounts of money and resources to attain breakthroughs in AI capability.

 - More people around the world than ever before have received sufficient education to be able to apply themselves in significant research and development of new AI

 - When people need to learn about new AI methods, they can access unparalleled quantities of free online training materials